hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/02b-Multimedia.md

 #### Knowledge check 2.2.3

-Which of the following statements about the preload attribute is correct?
+1. Which of the following statements about the `preload` attribute is correct?

-+ When present, it tells the browser to load multiple multimedia files in advance.
+	a.
+When present, it tells the browser to load multiple multimedia files in advance.
-+ If this attribute is present, the browser checks if the multimedia content can be loaded from its cache.
+	b.
+If this attribute is present, the browser checks if the multimedia content can be loaded from its cache.
-+ This attribute can take different values that will avoid preloading mutimedia content, or on the contrary, that will tell the browser to preload this content, or tell the browser to preload only some multimedia content metadata.
+	c.
+This attribute can take different values that will avoid preloading mutimedia content, or on the contrary, that will tell the browser to preload this content, or tell the browser to preload only some multimedia content metadata.
-+ If this attribute is present in an audio or video element, the multimedia content is preloaded as soon as the page is loaded.
+	d.
+If this attribute is present in an audio or video element, the multimedia content is preloaded as soon as the page is loaded.

+	Ans: <span style="color: magenta;">c</span>, xa, xd<br/>
+	Explanation: The `preload` attribute can have different values: `none`, `metadata` or `auto`, and will give hints to the browser for preloading multimedia content.